Kreyu/data-table-bundle/docs/reference/columns/types/actions.md

 - **array**: `array`
 - **default**: `[]`

 This option contains a list of actions.
-Each actions consists of two options:
+Each action consists of two options:

 - `type` (**type**: `string`) - fully qualified class name of the action type;
 - `type_options` (**type**: `array`, **default**: `[]`) - options passed to the action type;